Where to Stay in Venice: 6 Best Areas & Hotels

 Cons

-• Accommodation can still be expensive
+• Accommodation prices can be high

 Best hotels in San Polo